joshwadd/Vehicle_detection/README.md

 ## Sliding Window Search Image

-The pipeline described so far is capable of extracting features and then using a binary classifier on these features to
+The pipeline described so far is capable of extracting features from a **64** and then using a binary classifier on these features to detect the presence of a v
+64x64